reactiflux/reactiflux.com/src/blog/2019-census/index.md

 ---
 title: The 2019 Reactiflux Census
 author: vcarl
-date: '2020-07-07'
+date: "2020-07-07"
-description: 'We recently ran a user survey with the aim of better understanding just who is using Reactiflux (or, at least, those who felt comfortable answering a voluntary survey with demographic questions).
-The results are in.'
+description: "We recently ran a user survey with the aim of better understanding just who is using Reactiflux (or, at least, those who felt comfortable answering a voluntary survey with demographic questions).
+The results are in."
 ---

 # Reactiflux census 2019